 “No, no, no!
 You’re doing that all wrong.
 Here, let me show you how to empty your tanks properly.”
 Have you ever been on the receiving end of a comment like this?
 If so, it can be hurtful, frustrating, and irritating.

-There are certain ways to conduct yourself in an RV park or campground.
-Proper etiquette is important for everyone.
+Still, you want to use your best judgment.
 If someone is in danger, like incorrectly hooking a 50-amp plug into a 30-amp plug without an adapter, there’s cause for some polite interruption.

 But for the most part, don’t bother your RV neighbor unless asked.
 It’s rude.
 It seems patronizing.
 And it can make RV newbies feel like they don’t have what it takes for this lifestyle.
 Don’t be that guy.